High school teacher Sue Bergman was looking for a property to invest in when she found her home in Bonney Lake’s Tehaleh community.

 Washington Rock, with the help of landscape architect Clayton Beaudoin, researched the topic and came up with guidelines for making gravel surfaces wheelchair accessible.

-Our goal is to make these guidelines as easy as possible to follow, so we create a simple guide below.
+Our goal is to make these guidelines as easy as possible to follow, so we created a simple guide below.
 Then we included additional resources, such as a Glossary of Terms and Research Notes.

 Check out the companion piece to this article, “Designing for Diana: How We Made Gravel Wheelchair-Accessible in Brooklyn,” to read about how we used our guidelines to help Daniel create a gravel-accessible backyard.
 The project is summarized in the video below.